digidotcom/xbee-micropython/samples/xbee/communication/echo_server/README.md

 Then, you need to send a data frame to the receiver module from the sender one.
 Follow these steps to do so:

-1. Launch the XCTU application.
-2. Add the sender XBee module to XCTU.
+1. Open XBee Studio and wait until the sender XBee module is discovered.
-3. Once the module is added, change to the **Consoles** working mode and open the serial connection.
+2. In the left menu, go to the **XBee Console** page and open the connection.
-4. Create and add a frame using the **Frames Generator** tool with the following
+3. Create and add an API frame to the **Send data** list with the following
    parameters:

        - Frame type:             0x10 - Transmit request